PROJECT 1776

 John Courtney Murray

-Interpreted the First Amendment in light of natural law, recognizing the heritage of Suárez and Bellarmine.
+In We Hold These Truths (1960), Murray interprets the First Amendment in light of the natural law tradition and recognizes the heritage of Suárez and Bellarmine in limited popular sovereignty.

 Heinrich A. Rommen

-Presented the School of Salamanca as the origin of modern constitutionalism in American manuals.
+In The Natural Law (1947), Rommen presents the School of Salamanca as the origin of modern constitutionalism.
+His work becomes a manual in American law schools.

 Carlos Stoetzer

-Documented the influence of Vitoria, Suárez, and Mariana on the intellectual formation of North American constitutionalism.
+In The Scholastic Roots of the American Constitution (1986), Stoetzer systematically documents the influence of Vitoria, Suárez, and Mariana on the intellectual formation of American constitutionalism.

 Project Axes